mubaarakhassan/camerax-high-res-analysis-issue/README.md

 ImageAnalysis seems to do nothing.

+## More information?

+Look into the the analysis folder for more info about the which resolution works or not.

 ## Notes

 - If you only bind ImageAnalysis (no Preview), it still doesnt work with high resolution works fine